 It was such a heavy rain which made our sight limited and we could only see half a meter from the yacht.
 One of us, well the least rational one, even wanted to abandon the yacht, maybe not the cleverest solution.
 A few minutes later the thunderstorm turned back into the blue sky that we wished for, and Bitter End was right in front of us.

 It was such a beautiful, but really small harbor, or should I say- pier.
 We watched the sunset and we were all speechless.
-We ate a wonderful fish dinner at one of the restaurants close the harbor.
-Well the guy who I mentioned earlier, the least rational one, he had pasta.
-When all of us were completely full, we decided to watch a game of American football and drink whisky - single malt of course.
+We ate a wonderful fish dinner at one of the restaurants close to the harbor.
+Well the guy who I mentioned earlier, the least rational one, had pasta.
+When all of us were full, we decided to watch a game of American football and drink whisky - single malt of course.

 We anchored up at the south side of the flat island Anegada and used the dingy to transport ourselves to get to the island.
-The day/night we spend on Anegada was one of the better ones in our lives.
+The day/night we spend in Anegada was one of the better ones in our lives.
 We rented four scooters and drove to Loblolly Bay´s intact beaches.

 We got the opportunity to swim with turtles and lionfishes.
 Of course, we also found the Caribbean lager that we sipped on while watching the graceful sun going down on the Atlantic Ocean.

 When we reached day four it was time for us to go snorkeling.
-We sailed to Baths where our entire company dived in to the crystal-clear blue water just when captain Lindberg anchored up.
+We sailed to Baths where our entire company dived into the crystal-clear blue water just when captain Lindberg anchored up.
 One of our friends, who is a former soldier and today working as a doctor, took it too seriously and did a professional backward dive.

 Even though we only used a traditional snorkel as equipment.
 He is a real entertainer.
-Among all the rocks I got the opportunity to see a sea turtle, but since I was the only one seeing it I obviously got mistrusted.
+Among all the rocks I got the opportunity to see a sea turtle, but since I was the only one seeing it I got mistrusted.
 I believe you also call it jealousy from the others.

 Speaking of fish, during the dinner we saw 2-3 meters-long Tarpons swimming under our catamaran Maja.
-Our shipper Lindberg said that we should priority safety first, so we used his recommendation as an excuse for not swimming with the Tarpons.
+Our shipper Lindberg said that we should prioritize safety first, so we used his recommendation as an excuse for not swimming with the Tarpons.

 We are a bunch of cowards we know…

 It was the perfect activity for us.
 The afternoon led us to beautiful Peter Island where Jesper and his family invited us for dinner.
-Everything felt, ones again, so unreal while walking along the paradise beach with geckos in the vegetation.
+Everything felt, once again, so unreal while walking along the paradise beach with geckos in the vegetation.